AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 warnings as errors.
 This forces you to get a clean (no warnings or errors) compilation.

-Howver, some warnings are false alarms.
+However, some warnings are false alarms.
 Use :ada:`pragma Warnings (Off)` to suppress false alarms.
 It's best to be as specific as possible and narrow down to a single line of code and a single warning.
 Also, use a comment to explain why the warning is a false alarm if it's not obvious.